khaledHamidi/portfolio/content/Achievements/kbuhackathon/index.md

   - Karabuk university
 ---

-# ASP.NET Hackathon Winner: Khaled's Order Management System
+# ASP.NET Hackathon Winner: Khaled's Order Management System.

 In a remarkable achievement, I emerged as the winner of a prestigious hackathon organized by Karabuk University's SAVUNMA TEKNOLOJİLERİ KULÜBÜ (Defense Technologies Club) and sponsored by Enoca.
 The intense hackathon event lasted from 5 PM until 6 AM the following morning, attracting over 100 talented competitors.